saksham2001/saksham2001.github.io/_projects/14_project.md

 No fine motor actions or prolonged postures are required at any stage of the interaction.

 ## Deployment
 The kiosk is deployed as a standalone, continuously running system intended for unattended operation in public environments.
-Upon boot, the system initializes all sensing threads, peripheral interfaces, and the graphical user interface, then enters an idle state awaiting user presence.
+Upon boot, the system initializes all sensing threads, peripheral interfaces, and the GUI, then enters an idle state awaiting user presence.

 ### Runtime States